 Common hand disorders include a variety of deformities, ganglia, infections, Kienböck disease, nerve compression syndromes, noninfectious tenosynovitis, and osteoarthritis.
-Complex regional pain syndrome (reflex sympathetic dystrophy) is see Complex Regional Pain Syndrome, and hand injuries are see Fractures, Dislocations, and Sprains.
+Complex regional pain syndrome (reflex sympathetic dystrophy) is discussed in Complex Regional Pain Syndrome, and hand injuries are discussed in Fractures, Dislocations, and Sprains.

 Deformities can result from generalized disorders (eg, arthritis) or dislocations, fractures, and other localized disorders.
 Most nontraumatic localized disorders can be diagnosed by physical examination.
 Once a hand deformity becomes firmly established, it cannot be significantly altered by splinting, exercise, or other nonsurgical treatment.

 Common bacterial hand infections include paronychia (see Acute Paronychia), infected bite wounds, felon, palm abscess, and infectious flexor tenosynovitis.
 Herpetic whitlow is a viral hand infection.
 Infections often begin with constant, intense, throbbing pain and are usually diagnosed by physical examination.
 X-rays are taken in some infections (eg, bite wounds, infectious flexor tenosynovitis) to detect occult foreign bodies but may not detect small or radiolucent objects.